jayshah2111/team-algorithm-avengers/README.md

 - Injection-sites: Two notebooks which need to be run in order -1) City of Toronto SIS and NDB Locations Web Scraping.ipynb and 2) Injection Site EDA.ipynb

 The notebooks would be able to run without issue as all required files being called are located within the same sub folder.

+This exploratory data analysis is discussed in the following medium article:
+'Analyzing Possible Factors Affecting Housing Prices in Toronto Using Exploratory Data Analysis' - https://medium.com/@antonio.tripodi/a6273111b1a6